mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 #### Validation

-(TODO) - does this user bashing fluff need to be here?
 (TODO) - still needs 0.9 love - mostly done now, I think

 It’s a known fact that users will enter invalid, blank or malicious data into